ably/ably-dotnet/unity/SETUP.md

 [Via GUI](https://docs.unity3d.com/Packages/com.unity.test-framework@1.1/manual/workflow-create-test.html)
 - At the bottom-left corner in the test runner window, click on `EditMode` tab
-- All the tests should be available and shown under `EditMode.dll`
+- All tests should be available and shown under `EditMode.dll`
 - Double click on `EditMode.dll` to run the tests or `right click` and `Run` the tests

 ![](doc_images/editmode_tests.PNG)